-The Innovation and Marketing Committee (the predecessor to the Innovation and Technology Committee) met twice during the 2014 fiscal year.
+The Innovation and Technology Committee met four times during the 2015 fiscal year.
+The Innovation and Marketing Committee did not meet during the 2015 fiscal year.

-The following directors served on the Innovation and Marketing Committee (the predecessor to the Innovation and Technology Committee) during the 2014 fiscal year: Katherine Hagedorn Littlefield, Adam Hanft, Michelle A. Johnson, Stephen L. Johnson and James F. McCann.
+The following directors served on the Innovation and Technology Committee (or its predecessor, the Innovation and Marketing Committee) during the 2015 fiscal year: Thomas N. Kelly Jr., Katherine Hagedorn Littlefield, Adam Hanft, Michelle A. Johnson, Stephen L. Johnson and James F. McCann.